Message: The Joy of Salvation and Baptism – Acts 8:36-39 by Pastor John Khng

 I grew up in this church and it has always been comforting to know how much God has been with all of us, especially the youths.
 Watching how each and every one of us move from one stage to another, emerging stronger, bigger & taller; I know God has been good to us and as He has promised, “The LORD our God be with us, as he was with our fathers: let him not leave us, nor forsake us: (1 King 8:57)”.
 But most importantly, I have grown to learn that God has a plan for us and we should continually put all our faith and trust in Him.

 Needs versus Wants

 by Pastor John Khng

-The “But” in verse 19 tell us that the promise is for those who were mentioned in verse 18.
-We too can claim the promise in verse 19 if we are taking care of the needs of others just like the Philippian Christians.
-When we take care of other people’s needs (some think that they would become poorer for it), God will take care of our needs.
+The “But” in verse 19 tell us that the promise is especially for those who were mentioned in verse 18 although we can claim the promise whenever we are in need of God’s provisions.
+The promise in verse 19 is an encouragement to those who are taking care of the needs of others just like the Philippian Christians.
+When we take care of other people’s needs, God will take care of our needs.

 by Hazel Tan